anthonyneedles/QAZ/README.md

-Additionally, any of the keys can also be defined in `CALLBACK_KEY_TABLE`, which (when a key with that code is pressed) results in the key NOT being placed in the output key buffer (used by the USB KB HID task to send keycodes to the host), but having a callback (initally defined as `weak`) called.
+Additionally, any of the keys can also be defined in `CALLBACK_KEY_TABLE`, which (when a key with that code is pressed) results in the key NOT being placed in the output key buffer (used by the USB KB HID task to send keycodes to the host), but having a callback (initially defined as `weak`) called.
 This allows other modules defining the callback and implementing a hook to execute when the given key is pressed (seen in RGB LED module).

 ### Persistent Data

-There are several data words that are saved in the interal flash, as it is desired that they persist between PORs (for instance, the lighting settings).
+There are several data words that are saved in the internal flash, as it is desired that they persist between PORs (for instance, the lighting settings).
 This is achieved by emulating the flash as EEPROM.

 This emulation requires two full flash pages be used.
 In order to maximize the available flash for the program, the last two pages are used.
-Since each page is 1kB, this means that the availble flash in the STM32F042K6 for the program is 30kB, with the last 2kB being reserved.
+Since each page is 1kB, this means that the available flash in the STM32F042C6 for the program is 30kB, with the last 2kB being reserved.

 New data words can be added by adding entries to the `PERSIST_DATA_TABLE` in